zsoldosp/django-performance-testing/README.rst

 Ad-Hoc Limits
 =============

-While the builtin measurement points are great, sometimes, when profiling and trying to improve sections of the code, more granular limits are needed.
+While the built-in measurement points are great, sometimes, when profiling and trying to improve sections of the code, more granular limits are needed.
 To support that, the limits can be used as context managers, e.g.: